jdeguire/pic32clang_docs/source/using_device_features.md

 include some CMSIS routines where applicable, but you should check out the official Arm CMSIS website if you want the complete documentation.
 You can find more info at <https://www.arm.com/technologies/cmsis>.

+CMSIS does not support Arm products that predate the Cortex branding, so this distribution provides a small set of CMSIS-like functionality you can use.
+It is intended to support ARMv4 through ARMv6 devices, but most testing was done using the ARM926EJ-S (ARMv5TE).
+Like CMSIS, this will be included from device-specific header files for appropriate devices.
+You will still want to consult documentation for your CPU to figure out which features apply to your device.

 Arm provides additional libraries under the CMSIS umbrella, such as CMSIS-NN for neural network math or CMSIS-DAP for using their Debug Access Protocol.
 This additional libraries are NOT provided with this distribution.